castorini/tct_colbert/README.md

 Passage Re-ranking with TCT-ColBERT embeeding
 ---
-Here, we use average pooling embedding with dimension 768 (with 32 bits) to represent each query and passage.
 For re-ranking, we currently use CPU for dot product computation.
 First Store your query and passage embeddings tf record in the folders query_emb and corpus_emb respectively, and put re-ranking candidiate qrel and id_to_query files in the current folder.
 ```shell=bash
 mkdir prediction
 candidate_file=top1000.dev.tsv